 Lines and individuals alone cannot cope with the complexity and speed of development any longer.
 We need cross-teams for that purpose.
-This is where it really becomes different from how we used to work in mechanistic lines and silos.
+This is where it really becomes different how winners today operate compared to how we used to work in mechanistic lines and silos.
 Typically, we’re not trained for creating value through cross-collaboration.
 Expect untrained cross-teams to have different goals, perspectives, opinions, cognitive preferences, and experience.
 Expect that they don’t understand each other.
 They’re set up for varying levels of destructive conflict or avoidance of conflict.
 When working within a line, these differences are much less.
 People are more like each other, understand each other and are not as exposed to diversity conflict-situations.
 This means that when flattening an organization and setting up cross-teams, you’ll need to train people in understanding what happens and methods to handle conflicting situations and emotions constructively.

 Shifting to a complexity mindset